celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 ### Handling Events

 Listening to contract events is a integral part of the app.
 Events are received by subscribing to a web socket provider and filtered on relevance to the current user.
-Changes to the ride state allow for the progression and completion of a ride.
+Events can force changes to the ride state allow for the progression and completion of a ride.

 When a passenger announces a ride, driver will received an event.
 The event is check and if relevant to the driver, driver then has a 30 second window to view and accept the ride.
 If time elapses the ride will be dismissed and prop the next driver to accept the ride.

 ![alt text](ReadMeAssets/events.gif)